gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 ### Points to be Noted

-   - Current architecture supports only single MDS and mulitple DS.
-The server with which client mounts will act as MDS and all severs including MDS can act as DS.
+   - The current architecture supports only a single MDS and multiple DS.
+The server with which client mounts will act as MDS and all servers including MDS can act as DS.

-   - Currently HA is not supported for pNFS(more specifically MDS).
-Although it is configurable, but consistency is guaranteed across the cluster.
+   - Currently, HA is not supported for pNFS(more specifically MDS).
+Although it is configurable,  consistency is guaranteed across the cluster.

    - If any of the DS goes down, then MDS will handle those I/O's.

-   - Hereafter, all the subsequent NFS clients need to use same server for mounting that volume via pNFS. i.e more than one MDS for a volume is not prefered
+   - Hereafter, all the subsequent NFS clients need to use the same server for mounting that volume via pNFS. i.e more than one MDS for a volume is not preferred

-   - pNFS support is only tested with distributed, replicated or distribute-replicate volumes
+   - pNFS support is only tested with distributed, replicated ,or distribute-replicate volumes

    - It is tested and verified with RHEL 6.5 , fedora 20, fedora 21 nfs clients.
 It is always better to use latest nfs-clients